tonidetoni/gozem/readme.md

 ```
 npm i

-npm run postinstll
-//Or when on windows
-npm run postinstall:windows
+//When on windows open the package.json file at the root of the
+ folder and replace the postinstall command with the command in the postinstall:windows

 npm run start
 ```